 Our 50 years of work in workforce development has focused on one important outcome: developing pathways that allow people of all backgrounds to connect with life-sustaining jobs.

 We work with local, state, regional, and national partners to envision, develop and scale programs that prepare and youth and adults, align community college training with local employment needs, create technical assistance networks, and shape supportive public policies.

-MDC provides coaching, technical assistance and facilitated peer-learning services for leaders from four Southern communities who are committed to increasing upward economic mobility for youth and young adults in the lowest income brackets.
+MDC provides coaching, technical assistance and facilitated peer-learning services for leaders from seven Southern communities who are committed to increasing upward economic mobility for youth and young adults in the lowest income brackets.

 We worked with the Center for Community Change to move low-skilled Southerners into skills training and better-paying jobs at three sites in South Carolina, Virginia and West Virginia, with funding from Mary Reynolds Babcock and Annie E. Casey foundations.